Our board and team

 The board is supported by Aspen Medical Staff:

-Craig Fitzgerald - Executive General Manager - International Operations & CSR l CEO Aspen Foundation
+Craig Fitzgerald - Chief Operting Officer l CEO Aspen Foundation

 Craig served 20 years in the Australian Army, primarily as an Infantry Officer.
 On leaving the Army in 2005 Craig joined Aspen Medical and since then has held a number of positions within the organisation, from Country Manager Solomon Islands to Director Operations (2006-2011).

 In 2012 Craig was appointed the National Manager of Aspen’s Defence contract.
-Currently Craig is Aspen’s General Manager for Overseas Operations.
-He is responsible for Aspen Medical’s overseas entities in the United States, United Kingdom, Europe, UAE and West Africa.
-As well as opening new markets in US, Asia, Europe and Africa.
+Currently, Craig is Aspen’s Medical Chief Operating Officer and is responsible for Aspen Medical’s overseas entities in the United States, United Kingdom, Europe, MENA and APAC regions.
+He also manages clinical service delivery projects, global medical supplies and corporate sustainability.

 In September 2014 Craig was a member of the Aspen Medical team that negotiated contracts with USAID and DFAT (Department Foreign Affairs and Trade) for the establishment of Ebola Treatment Units in Sierra Leone and Liberia.
 In November 2014 he deployed Liberia to set up the programs.